mpangrazzi/koa-app-template/README.md

 - Very simple and straightforward
 - Support `hashbang` option if when browsers don't support HTML5 [History](https://developer.mozilla.org/en-US/docs/Web/API/History) API

+### Styling

+I really like [LESS](http://lesscss.org), as you've seen above in build system.
+I've added [Bootstrap 3](http://getbootstrap.com) as a dependency and import it in `less/main.less`.

+This way you can customize Bootstrap variables with ease, import only the modules you need, and minimize CSS overwrites.

 ### Pages

 App pages are placed in `client/pages` folder.
 Every "page" is a folder and contains two files: